Skip to main content

 The Health Dashboard in Qrvey Admin Center provides an easy-to-read status of the health of the Elasticsearch cluster in this instance of the Qrvey platform.

-Introduction to the Qrvey Platform
+Intro to Qrvey

 The Qrvey platform is an all-in-one analytics solution that enables SaaS providers to put cutting-edge analytics into the hands of their users.
 This article contains essential information required to understand how to work with the Qrvey platform.